sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

 ### How to get static config

-- Static config will stored in a new redis database 'STATIC_CONFIG_DB'
+- Static config will stored in a new redis database 'STATIC_CONFIG_DB', database index is 15.
 - Static config DB tables will have exactly same name and schema with config DB tables.
 - Data will read form static config DB with swsscommon API.
 - Static config DB will save and persist for warm-reboot and fast-reboot.